 My student has an appointment, an exam, or some sort of pressing obligation.
 Can I pick her up?

 Certainly!
 This is something that we frequently encounter.
 Please let us know prior to the beginning of camp, if possible, so we can schedule it accordingly.
-If something comes up during camp, please contact our Student Life Coordinator at the phone number in the welcome packet.
+If something comes up during camp, please contact one of our Student Life Coordinators at the phone number in the welcome packet.
 The SLC will be happy to help fetch your student from class, and get them to the right place when they return.